Photo by Navin75/Flickr

 Predictably, reactions to the NPS’s Haleakala parking permit system were mixed.
 Locals generally seemed happy about the new policy, embracing the notion that limiting traffic at the summit can only help preserve and protect it for future generations.
 Among travelers and those in the tourism industry, however, there was more skepticism—while the notion of following in Maui’s footsteps and lassoing the sun atop Haleakala once was readily available to everyone, now it is conceivable some visitors could miss out.

-This article originally appeared online in November 2016; it was updated on January 3, 2019, to include current information.
+This article originally appeared online in November 2016; it was updated on January 2, 2019, and then again on February 11, 2020, to include current information.

 >> Plan Your Trip with AFAR’s Guide to Hawaii